Mailu/Mailu/docs/reverse.rst

 Traefik as reverse proxy
 ------------------------

-In your docker-compose.yml, add a section like follows:
+In your docker-compose.yml, remove the `ports` section of the `front` container and add a section like follows:

 .. code-block:: yaml

   reverse-proxy:
     # The official v2 Traefik docker image
-    image: traefik:v2.10
+    image: traefik:v2.11
     # Enables the web UI and tells Traefik to listen to docker
     command:
       - "--providers.docker=true"